rccordell/cv/Cordell-CV.md

 "Material Culture of the Digital," *Handbook of Material Culture Studies*, ed.
 Lu Ann De Cunzo and Catharine Dann Roeber, Cambridge University Press, draft submitted in November 2018, edits returned June 2019, final draft submitted in January 2020

 "Programmable Type: The Craft of Printing, The Craft of Code," for *Teaching the History of the Book*, ed.
-Emily Todd and Matt Pangallo, accepted for publication by the Modern Language Association, draft due in January 2020
+Emily Todd and Matt Pangallo, accepted for publication by the Modern Language Association, final draft submitted in November 2020